official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 “... in the short term, to reduce the threat Saddam poses to the region including by eliminating his weapons of mass destruction (WMD) programmes; and, in

-6

-The Report of the Iraq Inquirythe longer term, to reintegrate a territorially intact Iraq as a law‑abiding member of the international community.”1
+the longer term, to reintegrate a territorially intact Iraq as a law‑abiding member of the international community.”1

 28. The policy of containment was seen as the “only viable way” to pursue those